The-Old-Castle-Defense/docs/tocd-academy/how-to-make-a-frame-with-your-referral-link.md

 <div>

-For an image, you can copy this [["https://i.ibb.co/Lr3Ytzg/Guilds.png"]] or specify a link to your image.
+For an image, you can copy this [["https://i.ibb.co/Lr3Ytzg/Guilds.png"]] or upload your image to https://ibb.co/ and past the link.
 </div>

 ### Step 5.
 Complete the Google Form

 <div>

-Complete the Google Form using the Guide from point 2.
+Complete the Google Form using <a href="https://docs.google.com/document/d/15LRDGQrfGJBWSzooZhHn7CARVOgGi_3gPOOJp4Ts5xc/edit?usp=sharing" target="_blanc" class="doc-link">the Guide</a>.
 </div>

 ### Step 6.